uncmhsu/Pizza-Toppings/README.md

 # Pizza-Toppings
-Pizza Toppings - A fun program to practice using the Decorator Design Pattern
+Pizza Toppings - A fun program to practice using the Java Decorator Design Pattern